 To ensure the steak releases easily, Chef Brock adds a tablespoon of vegetable oil.
 He then waits a minute or two for the oil to heat before adding anything else (this encourages more searing and less sticking).

 Sear your steak for around 3-4 minutes per side.
-The timing will vary depending on the thickness of your steak, but be sure to look for a deeply caramelized crust.
-After your steak has achieved a golden sear on both sides, you are ready to add your butter and aromatics.
+The timing will vary depending on the thickness of your steak, but it will release from the pan and form a deeply caramelized crust.
+At this point, Chef Brock says, it's time to add butter and aromatics.

 If you were to add butter to the pan right away, it would burn in a matter of seconds.
-Turn your heat from medium-high to medium.
-If you’re using Stainless Clad, you’ll notice how quickly it responds to the change in temperature.
-This will make a world of difference, as the butter will start to melt, sizzle ever so slightly, and develop a rich caramelized flavor that absorbs the flavor of your herbs and garlic.
+This is especially true when using Stainless Clad.
+However, if you lower the heat, you'll give the butter time to melt, then brown, then caramelize and absorb the flavor of the herbs and garlic.

-To baste your steak, use a spoon and follow the curvature of the pan and pick up the butter and spoon it on top of the steak.
-Not only does this add a new dimension of flavor to your steak, but it also slowly cooks the meat, allowing the hot butter to infuse itself, producing a wonderfully juicy and tender steak.
+To baste your steak, tilt your pan slightly towards yourself so that the butter pools on one edge.
+Use a spoon and follow the curvature of the pan to scoop some of the butter.
+Drench the steak several times.
+Not only does this add a new dimension of flavor to your steak, but it also slowly cooks the meat without drying it out.

 Now that you know the basic technique for cooking a steak like a professional, try this recipe from Chef Tracy Malechek-Ezekiel.
 A simply dressed flatiron is seared quickly, topped with a wine-infused black pepper cream sauce enriched with fond, and paired with crispy smashed potatoes, once again proving that a reliable Stainless Clad Frying Pan is essential for any cook.